lawrennd/old_talks/_neurips/includes/effect-of-late-reviewers.md

 before the start of the rebuttal.
 This next plot shows the numbers of papers that had less than three reviews across the review period.
 First let's look at the overall statistics of what the count of reviewers per paper were.
-Below we plot mean, maximum, median and minimum over time.}
+Below we plot mean, maximum, median, and minimum over time.}

 \code{lastseen = reviews.drop_duplicates(subset='ID').set_index('ID')
 lastseen = lastseen['LastSeen']